 The show may be over, but Mad Men’s suits and sexiness – and some of the smoking and scandal too – live on not only in our memories (and on Netflix), but in retro style in Montréal.
 Tourisme Montréal’s tips for a classy weekend with the guys tap into that Mad Men aesthetic in clothes, restaurants, hotels, barbers, cigars and bars.
 Dress the part Update or refine your own style in Montréal at luxury retailers of designer suits and brand-name menswear Holt Renfrew, Ogilvy Monsieur and Harry Rosen downtown, or smaller boutiques like Tozzi on Crescent Street, L’Uomo Montréal and Giorgio on Peel Street, Philippe Dubuc on Saint-Denis Street, StockMarkt on Notre Dame Street West, WANT Apothecary in Westmount, and three hot Mile End retailers: Clark Street Mercantile, Les Etoffes and the storefront location of online success story Frank & Oak.
 If you’re in the market for a new suit, consult our guide to buying a suit in Montréal.
 Find soft and supple leather wallets, briefcases, bags and jackets at Rudsak on Mont-Royal Avenue and in Eaton Centre and at three central locations of M0851.
 For slimmer wallets, walk down to Winners in Place Montréal Trust off Sainte-Catherine Street for reduced prices on brand-name shirts, jackets,… / Read More →

-Summer in Montréal is an exciting time of year.
-From festival after festival, sidewalk sales, movies in the park and a plethora of other activities and events to keep you busy, there’s no rest of the weary.
-Keeping yourself fueled for late night walks along the cobbled stone streets of Old Montréal or taking in the sights and sounds of Place des Festivals is essential.
-In a city that barely sleeps during the summer, here are some of my favourite places for late night dining.
-L’Express: 3927 Saint-Denis Street The quintessential Parisian-style French bistro will transport you back to the days when you were a struggling poet pouring your heart and soul into your unappreciated work over a coq au vin in some bistro along Boulevard Saint-Germain.
-That wasn’t you?
-Well, you’ll feel like it was.
-Open until 3 am daily and 2 am on Sundays, L’Express is a popular dining destination for locals at any hour.
+[Updated on April 15, 2016] Summer in Montréal is an exciting time of year.
+From festivals and sidewalk sales to movies in the park and a plethora of other activities and events to keep you busy, there’s no rest of the weary.
+Keeping yourself fueled for moonlit walks along the cobblestone streets of Old Montréal, or taking in the sights and sounds of Place des Festivals is essential.
+In a city that barely sleeps during the summer, here are some of my favourite places for late-night dining.
+No matter what time of year, Montréal’s nightlife is bustling – there is always something going on in the city.
+Whether it’s grabbing a bite, or making a pit stop to charge your batteries during your nocturnal shenanigans, here are some places that should be on your itinerary when discovering Montréal at night.
+L’Express – 3927 Saint-Denis Street The quintessential Parisian-style bistro.
+Open until 3 a.m. daily, and 2 a.m. on Sundays, L’Express is a popular dining destination for locals at any hour.
 With dishes like their famous bone marrow starter to calf liver with tarragon, their take on classic French dishes will leave you wanting more.
-Leméac: 1045 Laurier Avenue West Leméac is another great bistro that will satiate your stomach with French classics and… / Read More →
+Leméac – 1045 Laurier Avenue West Leméac is another… / Read More →

 From the time my gums itched and my teeth came in, I was bred to be a carnivore.
 It goes without saying that my taste for meat is quite discriminating, so I’ve compiled a list of some of my favourite Montreal steakhouse options for us meat-lovers to cut our teeth on….